wp-plugins/powr-tabs/readme.txt

 </blockquote>

 = Free Features =
-* Complete HTML control in each tab.
+* Perfect for managing content, directing shoppers, or creating product pages.
+Complete HTML control in each tab.
 * Custom hover and active tab effects bring your content to life.
 * Choose from expert-designed templates or take control with custom fonts, colors, backgrounds, and more.
 * Built-in support for text in any language.